 In 1972, Congress enacted the CWA to restore and maintain the chemical, physical, and biological integrity of the nation’s waters.
 CWA section 316(b) requires that the location, design, construction, and capacity of cooling water intake structures reflect the best technology available for minimizing adverse environmental impacts.

-In 2001, the U.S. Environmental Protection Agency (U.S. EPA) adopted regulations for new power plants (Phase I) that established a performance standard for cooling water intakes based on closed-cycle wet cooling.
+In 2001, the U.S. Environmental Protection Agency (“U.S. EPA”) adopted regulations for new power plants (Phase I) that established a performance standard for cooling water intakes based on closed-cycle wet cooling.
 In 2004, U.S. EPA published the Phase II rule applicable to existing power plants with a design intake flow greater than or equal to 50 million gallons per day (MGD), which was remanded following legal challenge.
 In May 2014, U.S. EPA finalized regulations covering existing facilities that withdraw at least 2 MGD of cooling water.
 Facilities select from options designed to reduce impingement to meet best technology available requirements.
 Facilities that withdraw at least 125 MGD are required to conduct studies to investigate site-specific controls to reduce entrainment impacts.
 New units added to existing facilities are subject to similar requirements established for new facilities.
 The new regulation was published in the Federal Register on August 15, 2014, and became effective on October 14, 2014 (U.S. EPA, 2014).

 The State Water Board is designated as the state water pollution control agency for all purposes under the CWA.
 The State of California’s Porter-Cologne Water Quality Control Act of 1969 authorizes the State Water Board to adopt statewide water quality control plans and policies.
 The OTC Policy, adopted by the State Water Board on May 4, 2010, under Resolution No. 2010-0020, established requirements for the implementation of CWA section 316(b) for existing coastal power plants in California, using best professional judgment in determining best technology available for cooling water intake structures.
 The best technology available was determined to be closed-cycle wet cooling, or equivalent.
 The OTC Policy is implemented through National Pollutant Discharge Elimination System (NPDES) permits, issued pursuant to CWA section 402, which authorize the point source discharge of pollutants to navigable waters.
 The OTC Policy initially assigned the State Water Board as the entity responsible for issuing or modifying NPDES permits for power plants subject to the Policy.
-A subsequent OTC Policy amendment adopted pursuant to State Water Board Resolution No. 2013-0018 returned responsibility for these NPDES permits to the power plant’s corresponding Regional Water Quality Control Board (Regional Water Board).
+A subsequent OTC Policy amendment adopted pursuant to State Water Board Resolution No. 2013-0018 returned responsibility for these NPDES permits to the power plant’s corresponding Regional Water Quality Control Board (“Regional Water Board”).

-On November 7, 2019, the CPUC adopted Decision (D.)19-11-016, which directed load serving entities (LSEs) within its jurisdiction to procure 3,300 Megawatts (MW) of new capacity by August 1, 2023, and also recommended extensions of OTC Policy compliance dates for four OTC generators while procurement is underway.
+On November 7, 2019, the CPUC adopted D.19-11-016, which directed load serving entities (LSEs) within its jurisdiction to procure 3,300 Megawatts (MW) of new capacity by August 1, 2023, and also recommended extensions of OTC Policy compliance dates for four OTC generators while procurement is underway.
 On January 23, 2020, the SACCWIS recommended a modified extension schedule for the same four generators.
 On September 1, 2020, the State Water Board amended the OTC Policy under Resolution No. 2020-0029, which extended the compliance dates of the four power plants to address system-wide grid reliability in the CAISO BAA.
 This 2020 OTC Policy Amendment was approved by the Office of Administrative Law on November 30, 2020.
 The 2020 OTC Policy Amendment extended the compliance dates of four OTC power plants as follows:

 Alamitos Generating Station Units 3, 4, and 5 for three years, from December 31, 2020, through December 31, 2023;